-- The development of West Yorkshire's primary hub at Leeds City Station, to double its capacity for intercity and local traffic all achieved within its existing footprint; - The establishment of a new cross-city link in Bradford, for the first time connecting the rail networks to the south and north of the city, with a new 'gateway' station at Bradford Central.
+- The establishment of a new cross-city link in Bradford, for the first time connecting the rail networks to the south and north of the city, with a new 'gateway' station at Bradford Central; - The development of West Yorkshire's primary hub at Leeds City Station, to double its capacity for intercity and local traffic all achieved within its existing footprint.

-Network North's transformation of West Yorkshire's rail network will form the core skeleton of 'heavy rail' lines around which an optimised West Yorkshire Mass Transit System can be developed.
+Network North's transformation of West Yorkshire's rail network will form the core skeleton of 'heavy rail' lines around which a West Yorkshire Mass Transit System can be developed.

-Network North's performance for Leeds and Bradford, far exceeding that of Northern Powerhouse Rail, is summarised as follows:
+Network North's performance for Bradford and Leeds, far exceeding that of Northern Powerhouse Rail, is summarised as follows:

-Northern Powerhouse Community / Station Refer Figure Average journey time reduction (percentage) Direct links within Northern Powerhouse (o/o 17) Direct links outside Northern Powerhouse (o/o 37)
+Northern Powerhouse Community / Station Refer Figure Average journey time reduction (percentage) Northern P s within owerhouse 17) Direct links outside Northern Powerhouse (o/o 37)

 including existing links NPR NN NPR NN NPR NN

-Leeds (City) A09 11% 44% 14 17 10 30
+Bradford (Central) A09 11% 44% 14 17 10 30

-Bradford (Central) A10 20% 46% 11 14 0 11
+Leeds (City) A10 20% 46% 11 14 0 11

 Huddersfield A11 0% 32% 11 13 0 2